AI Configs

 • Run experiments to measure the impact of generative AI features on end user behavior.

-AI Configs also support advanced use cases such as retrieval-augmented generation and evaluation in production.
+AI Configs support advanced use cases such as retrieval-augmented generation, integration with external tools or APIs, and evaluation in production.
 You can:

 • Track which knowledge base or vector index is active for a given model or audience.